 Projected economic impact section: The model projects the economic impact of the selected project type across the state’s labor market and economy.
 Only in-state employment, compensation and spending impacts are shown.
 Results are listed first in two sentences of text, then in a table that displays the components of each total effect (direct, indirect and indirect effects) and the average effect per year.

-In the screen shot, a 3-year, $100 million investment in construction of other new nonresidential structures in Alabama, beginning in 2021, supports 1,206 jobs (an average of 402 per year), including 717 direct (construction) jobs, 237 indirect (supplier and service provider) jobs and 252 induced jobs (in all sectors) within Alabama.
-The project generates total labor income in Alabama of $61 million for employees and sole proprietors (self-employed individuals), including $47.5 millions of employee compensation (wages, salaries and benefits).
+In the screen shot, a 3-year, $100 million investment in construction of other new nonresidential structures in Alabama, beginning in 2022, supports 1,206 jobs (an average of 402 per year), including 717 direct (construction) jobs, 237 indirect (supplier and service provider) jobs and 252 induced jobs (in all sectors) within Alabama.
+The project generates total labor income in Alabama of $60.9 million for employees and sole proprietors (self-employed individuals), including $47.5 million of employee compensation (wages, salaries and benefits).
 The value added (state GDP), or labor income plus profits, totals $82.5 million.
 Gross output totals $181.5 million, including the $100.0 million paid to contractors, $45.6 million to in-state suppliers, and $35.9 million purchased from the full range of industries in the state out of the additional earnings and profits of construction and supplier workers and owners.

 Projected industry impact section: The model lists the state’s top 10 industries by increased sales.
 Note that the first industry is the construction sector, which receives the full amount of the added spending.